Have you already heard about amla oil for hair growth and thickness?

 Is amla hair oil efficient against dandruff?

-A priori, not amla oil alone.
+No, not amla oil alone.

 But most ayurvedic products combine other plants with alma, and are effective against dandruff (khadi amla, Bhringaraja Amalaki).